 Emails are the most formal and official form of communication today.
-From hiring to sales to marketing, emails are a very important way to reach people.
+From hiring to sales to marketing, emails are a significant way to reach people.

 - Marketing emails